Concierge Medicine: A Patient Centered Care Model

 • Concierge medicine gives patients the privilege to access their concierge doctors directly via their personal line.
 If you need medical advice, your concierge doctor is on call for whatever you need.

-• Concierge doctors do not usually charge copay fees every time you need to see them, although some of them continue to bill their patient’s insurance company for covered services on top of the subscription fee.
+• Concierge doctors do not usually charge copay fees every time you need to see them for services covered by the membership fee, although some of them continue to bill their patient’s insurance company for covered services on top of the subscription fee.

-• Concierge doctors, work for you without the influence of any third party.
+• Concierge doctors, work for you without the influence of any third party when it comes to the services provided under the membership agreement.
 They have no vested interests other than your health and well-being alone.

 • That way, there is a fundamental level of trust that comes with seeing your concierge doctor knowing that they have your best interests at heart.